openimis/openimis-be-core_py/README.md

 Note: if not existing, the default group is created at startup.

 ### Mutations & Signals
 The OpenIMISMutation class of this module provides the template code for all openIMIS mutations.
 Based on "async_mutations" it detaches (or not) the processing to a workers process (via queuing).
-It also automatically triggers 2 signals per mutation: one at module and one at mutation level.
+It also automatically triggers 4 signals per mutation: one at a global level (should you want to listen to all mutations, regardless of module) and 3 at module level:
+* **signal_mutation_module_validate**: this is called when validating the requested mutation.
+Returning errors here will reject the mutation (see below)
+* **signal_mutation_module_before_mutating**: sent after the validation and before performing the actual mutation
+* **signal_mutation_module_after_mutating**: sent when the mutation has finished

 To register a module on a (mutation) signal, one can register a callback via bind_signals() in his module's schema.py file.
 ```
-from core.schema import signal_mutation_module
+from core.schema import signal_mutation_module_validate, signal_mutation_module_before_mutating, signal_mutation_module_after_mutating

 def on_claim_mutation(sender, **kwargs):